Slow links, fast links, and the cost of gossip: Lower Bounds

 {Suppose that there is a $t$-round $\epsilon$-error algorithm $\cA$ that solves local broadcast on a given $n$-node network $H$ that contains $G(2m,1,h,P)$ or $G^\text{sym}(2m,1,h,P)$ such that the cross edges of the gadget form a cut of $H$, for $h \ge t$, $n\ge 2m$, and a predicate $P$.
 Then there is an $\epsilon$-error protocol $\Pi$ for $\guessing(2m,P)$ that terminates in $\le t$ rounds.} \begin{lemma}[Gossip Protocol Simulation] \simLemmaStmt \end{lemma}

 \begin{proof} We argue that Alice can simulate the execution of $\mathcal{A}$ on network $H$ and, in particular, on the subgraph $G(2m,1,h,P)$, until the gossip algorithm $\cA$ terminates or the oracle answers $\texttt{halt}$.
 (It is straightforward to extend the argument to a subgraph $G^\text{sym}(2m,1,h,P)$.)
 At the same time, Alice can use the behavior of $\cA$ on the subgraph $G(2m,1,h,P)$ to derive a protocol for $\guessing(2m,P)$.

 For a given instance of the guessing game, Alice creates the network $H$ by first assigning all edges in the subgraph $H\setminus G(2m,1,h,P)$ a latency of $1$.
 Moreover, she creates the edges of the subgraph $G(2m,1,h,P)$ as described in Section \ref{sec:gadget}; we will see below that the latency of a cross edges is only set when it is first activated.

-If an non-cross edge $(v_i,v_{j})$ (i.e. a clique edge on $L$ or an edge in $E(H\setminus G(2m,1,h,P))$) is activated by the algorithm, Alice locally simulates the bidirectional message exchange by updating the state of nodes $v_i$ and $v_{j}$ accordingly.
-In each round $r$ of the gossip algorithm, a set of at most $2m$ cross edges is activated by the vertices simulated by Alice's.
+If a non-cross edge $(v_i,v_{j})$ (i.e. a clique edge on $L$ or an edge in $E(H\setminus G(2m,1,h,P))$) is activated by the algorithm, Alice locally simulates the bidirectional message exchange by updating the state of nodes $v_i$ and $v_{j}$ accordingly.
+In each round $r$ of the gossip algorithm, a set of at most $2m$ cross edges is activated by the vertices simulated by Alice.
 For each activated cross edge $(v_i,u_j)$, Alice uses $(\ID(v_i),\ID(u_j))$ as one of her round $r$ guesses.
 Consider some round $r\ge 1$, and suppose the oracle returns the empty set.
 For each one of Alice's submitted round $r$ guess $(a_i,b_j)$ that was not contained in the oracle's answer, Alice sets the latency of $(a_i,b_j)$ to $h$ by updating the local state of $a_i$.
 Here $a_i = \ID(v_i)$ and $b_j = \ID(u_j)$ that are chosen in round $r$, for some $v_i \in L$ and $u_j \in R$.
 It follows by a simple inductive argument that the state of every vertex in the simulation is equivalent to executing the algorithm on the network.

 We now argue that the above simulation of a $t$-round gossip algorithm for local broadcast solves the game $\guessing(2m,P)$ in at most $t$ rounds with probability $\ge 1 - \epsilon$, for any predicate $P$.
 Recall that the guessing game ends if $T$ becomes empty, which happens when Alice's correct guesses have included every $b \in T^B$ at least once.
 By the premise of the lemma, the cross edges of $G(2m,1,h,P)$ form a cut of $H$, which tells us that $\cA$ cannot solve local broadcast without using the cross edges between $L\times R$.
 Since every such $b \in R$ is a neighbor of a node in $L$, the only way it can receive a local broadcast message is via a fast cross-edge in $T$.
 Hence, if the local broadcast algorithm terminates, we know that $b$ was hit by one of Alice's guesses. \end{proof}